proximaditya/proximaditya/README.md

 <div align="left">

 ```
-💻 Romantic about clean code & architecture
+💻 **Code Architect** - Building beautiful, scalable solutions
-🎯 Toxic in commit messages (sorry, not sorry)
+🎯 **Problem Solver** - Toxic in commit messages, therapeutic in code reviews
-⚡ Allergic to boring solutions
+⚡ **Innovation Junkie** - Allergic to boring tech stacks
-🏆 Team XOR: Multi-Prize Hackathon Champion
+🏆 **Hackathon Champion** - Multi-prize winner with Team XOR | Shipping MVPs at lightning speed
-🎪 Turn ideas into demos in hours
+🚀 **Full-Stack Developer** - From frontend pixels to backend logic, I own it all
-🚀 Speed Runner in Hackathons & Coding Challenges
+🌟 **Tech Explorer** - Always experimenting with AI/ML, new frameworks, cutting-edge tech
-🔥 Passionate about building "the next big thing"
+🔥 **Passion-Driven** - Turning ideas into reality, one perfect commit at a time
 ```

 </div>